aster94/Utilities/README.md

 # Utilities

-This is a collection of useful functions for the Arduino Framerwork.
+This is a collection of useful functions for the Arduino Framework.
 All the functions are quite simple, you can see them in the [header](Utilities.h).

 Upload the [example](/examples/basic/basic.ino) to see how to use them 🔥